Improved Language Identification Through Cross-Lingual Self-Supervised Learning: Results

 \subsection{Ablations}

 Next, we explore the effect of using representations from different Transformer blocks of the pre-trained models.
-For this section, we focus our experiment on 25 language setup using one hour of labeled data per language for fine-tuning.
+For this section, we focus our experiment on 26 language setup using 10 minutes, 1 and 10 hours of labeled data per language for fine-tuning.
 Figure~\ref{fig:probe_exp} shows that the middle and upper parts of the pre-trained model (from 8th to 24th layer) perform significantly better than the lower part (from 2nd to 6th layer).
 The result suggests that we could prune up to $2/3$ of the context encoder blocks, which reduces the time and memory usage during fine-tuning and inference while maintaining good accuracy.
 Additionally, by keeping only eight Transformer blocks, we reduce the number of parameters from 300 million down to 100 million.

-So far we used average pooling to aggregate the output of the pre-trained models for a given speech utterance into a single vector.
-Table~\ref{tbl:pooling_exp} compares this strategy to max pooling, concatenated average+max+min pooling, concatenated average+max pooling, and simply adding a class ``\texttt{[CLS]}" token into the first time-step for LID classifier \cite{devlin-2019-bert}.
-The result suggests that average pooling works very well compared to the alternatives and provides a simple way to aggregate the context information.
+So far we used mean pooling to aggregate the output of the pre-trained models for a given speech utterance into a single vector.
+Table~\ref{tbl:pooling_exp} compares this strategy to max pooling, concatenated mean+max+min pooling, concatenated mean+max pooling, concatenated mean+std (statistical pooling \cite{snyder2017deep}), first-step class tokens (\texttt{[CLS]}) \cite{devlin-2019-bert}, and self-attention pooling \cite{lin2017attentive}.
+The result suggests that mean pooling works very well compared to the alternatives and provides a simple way to aggregate the context information.